Prime Day deals are on now. See our roundup

 What's new in the AS Designs Arc-Fire V2?

 Disclosure: AS Designs provided an Arc-Fire V1 for testing and we have an Arc-Fire V2 unit in hand for an upcoming review.
 We also purchased Arc-Fire units with our own funds.
 The Disruptor was purchased with our own money at full retail price.
-The new LAT trigger and ambi Disruptor variants have not yet been hands-on tested; coverage in this guide is based on manufacturer specifications.
+The new LAT trigger, ambi Disruptor variants, Rare Breed FRT-15L3, and Hoffman Trigger Kicker have not yet been hands-on tested; coverage in this guide is based on manufacturer specifications.
 This article contains affiliate links.
 See our full disclosure policy.

 Share